-The benefit is calculated on the basis of mean daily earnings.
-Mean daily earnings are calculated on the basis of the last monthly earnings up to a maximum of €1,743.89.
+Unemployment benefit: The benefit is calculated based on mean daily earnings.
+The mean daily earnings are based on the last monthly earnings, up to a maximum of €1,869.09.

-If the insured has not worked during the last 6 months before making the claim for benefits, the benefit is calculated on the basis of flat-rate monthly earnings of €1,212.04.
+If the insured is older than age 21 and has not worked in the last 6 months before applying for benefits, the benefit is based on flat-rate monthly earnings of €1,335.78.

 The benefit depends on the insured's family status and the period of unemployment.
 If the insured is cohabiting or has dependents (a spouse, partner, or another person with no individual income or for whom alimony is paid), the benefit is equal to 60% of earnings for the entire period of unemployment.
-For a single person living alone, 60% of earnings is paid for the first year; thereafter, 50%.
-If the insured is cohabiting with a person who has income, 55% of earnings is paid for the first year; 40% for a second period (the minimum duration of the second period is 3 months, and the total duration depends on the person's professional career record); thereafter, a flat-rate monthly benefit of €480.22 is
+For a single person living alone, 60% of earnings is paid for the first year; thereafter, 53%.
+If the insured is cohabiting with a person who has income, 58% of earnings is paid for the first year; 40% for a second period (the minimum duration of the second period is 3 months, and the total duration depends on the person's professional career record); thereafter, a flat-rate monthly benefit of €429.78 is paid.